 Even 175 years later, it stops my heart and takes my breath away.
 A united Sikh/Indian coalition could have driven the British out of all India 100 years earlier, but in this cesspool of anarchy, greed, and utter madness, it was impossible!
 Court chronicler Sohan Lal Suri, then and until death, was under British pay.
 He loaned Capt.
 Edwardes the records of the Darbar chronicles before and during the war, but they never resurfaced. - Probably burned!
-However, we know from contemporary eyewitnesses in 'Some Original Sources of Punjab History' (see Appendix) that both Sham Singh Attariwala and Rani Jindan, well aware of the disloyalties, had dissuaded the Khalsa from going to war.
+However we know from contemporary eyewitnesses in 'Some Original Sources of Punjab History' (see Appendix) that both Sham Singh Attariwala and Maharani Jindan, well aware of the chaotic disloyalties, had dissuaded the Khalsa from going to war.
 Sham Singh went home to Attari for a wedding, yet when the Sikhs were in desperate trouble, Jindan called on him for help. ...
-So clearly she did not want the army to lose!!
-(Umdat-Ut-Tawarikh Intro XXI) https://archive.org/details/UMDAT-UT-TAWARIKH_Volume_4/page/n32/mode/1up
+Clearly, she did not want the army to lose!!
+(Umdat-Ut-Tawarikh Intro pp XXI) https://archive.org/details/UMDAT-UT-TAWARIKH_Volume_4/page/n32/mode/1up

 On Feb.
-10, 1846, Sham Singh Attariwala, dressed in white, gallantly martyred himself on the battlefield of Sobraon.
-'Tell my Sardarni, her
+10,1846 Sham Singh Attariwala dressed in white, gallantly martyred himself on the battlefield of Sobraon.
+"Tell my Sardarni, her

-Sardar won't be coming back home.'
-Hearing the news, and knowing that the war was lost, she prepared her sati....
-Infected with hatred and greed, the great Sikh Empire of Ranjit Singh combusted from within!
-Had there been more chiefs, like Sham Singh Attariwala, the Sikh Nation would have preserved their independence - which, in their madness they threw away.
+Sardar won't be coming back home"...Hearing the news, knowing the War was lost, she prepared her sati.
+Had there been more chiefs like Sham Singh the Great Sikh Nation would have preserved their independence - which in madness they threw away.